-The Lust of Comrade Lu tells the story of a woman who loses the love of the man she adores, is pursued by a man she reviles and dies in a shocking and bizarre manner.
+The Lust of Comrade Lu, a fiction book very relevant to current developments, tells the story of a woman who loses the love of the man she adores, is pursued by a man she reviles and dies in a shocking and bizarre manner.
 It unfolds against the backdrop of six decades of a changing political relationship between Hong Kong and China – from the start of World War II to the present.

 The fictional protagonists first come together as members of a guerrilla group fighting the Japanese in Southern China under the command of a British officer, who escaped from Hong Kong as the surrender took effect.
 One of the guerillas is a young communist cadre, whose uncontrollable desire for a girl, who joined the group after her father was killed by the Japanese, leads to a sequence of events in rural Guangzhou, Shanghai and Hong Kong over a period of several decades.
 They culminate in him being accused of three “horrendous crimes”, when he is a senior Chinese Communist figure.